What to know about the 2020 New Hampshire primary

 The final weekend polling

-Recent battleground tracker polls from CBS WBZ/Boston Globe/Suffolk University and Emerson polling show a post-debate surge for Amy Klobuchar, vaulting into third.
+Recent battleground tracker polls from CBS Boston/Boston Globe/Suffolk University and Emerson polling show a post-debate surge for Amy Klobuchar, vaulting into third.
 Bernie Sanders maintains his lead, followed by Pete Buttigieg.

 Our latest CBS News Battleground Tracker poll has Sanders at 29% support among likely voters (up two points from January) while Buttigieg is at 25% — having gained 12 points since then.
 Many of Buttigieg's recent gains come at the expense of Joe Biden, who is now at 12%.
 Elizabeth Warren is in front of Biden with 17%, and Amy Klobuchar just behind him at 10%.